 Plaintiff v.
 California Department of Corrections: The U.S. Court of Appeals for the Ninth Circuit appointed our firm to represent a sexual-harassment victim whose case was dismissed on summary judgment.
 We were able to obtain a reversal.

 Plaintiff v.
 Semiconductor Company: We represented a semiconductor company in a landmark trade secret misappropriation case.
 Our client sought more than $100 million in damages and an injunction.
 We won an interlocutory appeal at an early stage of the case, making this the first appellate case in California to address the circumstances in which a trade secret plaintiff may obtain pretrial discovery.
 We settled the case for a confidential amount while a jury trial was underway.
 This case remains one of the leading California precedents on this issue.

 Plaintiff v.
-Alameda County District Attorney's Office, Tom Orloff: We successfully represented the Alameda County District Attorney Tom Orloff and the District Attorney's Office, who were accused of discriminating against women.
-Working with top female attorneys in the D.A.’s office, we proved the plaintiff’s allegations were unfounded, and secured summary judgment.
+Alameda County District Attorney's Office, Tom Orloff: We successfully defended the Alameda County District Attorney and the District Attorney's Office from accusations of gender discrimination.
+Working with top female attorneys in the D.A.’s office, we proved the plaintiff’s allegations were unfounded and secured summary judgment.

 Awards and Honors

 Edward J. McFetridge American Inn of Court